Who Is The Insurance Adjuster and What Do They Do?

-The insurance companies always want you to take the first offer but take the time you need before making your decision.
+The insurance companies want you to take the first offer but take the time you need before making your decisions.

-Insurance adjusters only have a certain amount of money they can approve no matter how much your medical bills and injuries are and this is based on experience with handling claims.
+Insurance adjusters only have a certain amount of money they can approve no matter how much your medical bills and injuries are.

-If your claim goes beyond the scope of what the adjuster can approve, usually an insurance adjuster supervisor is called in to look over your case or approve your settlement.
+If your claim goes beyond the scope of what the adjuster can approve, usually an insurance adjuster supervisor is called in to look over your case.